gitFrisco/DAM/README.md

 # DAM
-Detach Attach Manager for tmux (remote) sessions running in the BASH shell.
+Detach Attach Manager for tmux (remote via `ssh`) sessions running in the BASH shell.

 source the dam.sh file into your shell to make the dam function useable:
 $`source dam.sh`